Eligibility Criteria

 Employment

-- You must not be a current employee of AHS, Recovery Alberta, ACA, ALA or PCA.
+- You must not be a current employee of a PHA (ACA, ALA, PCA, or Recovery Alberta) or PHC (AHS, CCA, EHS, or GLA).

-- If you’ve previously held a temporary, student or casual position with AHS or any of these agencies, contact the HR Contact Centre at 1-877-511-4455 to confirm your employment status.
+- If you’ve previously held a temporary, student or casual position with an agency or corporation, contact the HR Contact Centre at 1-877-511-4455 to confirm your employment status.

 - You must commit to living and working in Northern Alberta upon graduation.
-Recipients must obtain a position with AHS or another eligible Agency, as outlined in the Return of Service agreement.
+Recipients must obtain a position with an eligible agency or corporation, as outlined in the Return of Service agreement.

 - Note: Receiving the bursary is not an offer of employment.